What measures has the EU taken in response to the Russian invasion of Ukraine?

 On 4 March 2022, the Council decided to activate the Temporary Protection Directive for the first time since its introduction on 7 August 2001.
 Ukrainian refugees displaced by Russia’s military invasion can now seek temporary protection in the EU.

 Temporary protection means Ukrainian nationals can stay in the EU member states without having to apply for asylum.
 They have a right to housing and education and may work in the EU.
-On 28 September 2023, the Temporary Protection Directive was prolonged for 1 year to 4 March 2025.
+The Temporary Protection Directive was extended on 25 June 2024 until 4 March 2026.

 The Council of State ruled on 17 January 2024 that the temporary reception of refugees from Ukraine (third-country nationals) who had been issued with a temporary residence permit for the purpose of, for instance, work or study would end on 4 March 2024, as agreed by the government.
 On 25 April 2024, the Council of State applied to the European Court of Justice for clarification of whether the temporary protection of these third-country national could be ended earlier or whether they should receive the same protection as Ukrainians, stateless persons and third-country nationals with a permanent residence permit.
 Until there is clarification, third-country nationals can remain in the Netherlands.

-According to EUROSTAT about 4.24 million refugees had temporary protection by 29 February 2024.
-By 3 May 2024, 110,140 Ukrainian refugees had registered in the Netherlands.
+According to EUROSTAT, on 31 August 2024 about 4.2 million refugees had temporary protection.
+By 18 October 2024, 116,920 Ukrainian refugees had registered in the Netherlands.

 More information: